-- In North Carolina, only those DBS TV households within the Atlanta, Charlotte, Greensboro et al, Greenville et al, Norfolk et al and Raleigh-Durham television markets have a fully competitive multi-channel alternative to cable WITH local channels. - Competitive alternatives to cable did not seriously take form until the launch of DIRECTV® in 1994, later joined by DISH Network in 1996. - DBS offered more channels and superior picture and sound quality compared to cable, with one notable exception: consumers were not able to receive their local channels via satellite. - In 1999, Congress changed the law, allowing satellite carriers to offer local channels.
-Only at this point did DBS become a viable competitive alternative to cable, at least in the six markets in North Carolina in which DIRECTV and DISH Network began delivering local channels.
+- In Louisiana, only those DBS TV households within the New Orleans television market have a fully competitive multi-channel alternative to cable WITH local channels. - Competitive alternatives to cable did not seriously take form until the launch of DIRECTV® in 1994, later joined by DISH Network in 1996. - DBS offered more channels and superior picture and sound quality compared to cable, with one notable exception: consumers were not able to receive their local channels via satellite. - In 1999, Congress changed the law, allowing satellite carriers to offer local channels.
+Only at this point did DBS become a viable competitive alternative to cable, at least in the one market in Louisiana in which DIRECTV and DISH Network began delivering local channels.